wundergraph/terraform-provider-cosmo/docs/resources/subgraph.md

 subcategory: ""
 description: |-
   This resource handles subgraphs.
 Each subgraph is responsible for defining its specific segment of the schema and managing the related queries.

-  	For more information on subgraphs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/subgraph).
+  For more information on subgraphs, please refer to the Cosmo Documentation https://cosmo-docs.wundergraph.com/cli/subgraph.
 ---

 # cosmo_subgraph (Resource)

 This resource handles subgraphs.
 Each subgraph is responsible for defining its specific segment of the schema and managing the related queries.

 For more information on subgraphs, please refer to the [Cosmo Documentation](https://cosmo-docs.wundergraph.com/cli/subgraph).

 ## Example Usage